Explore the Source of 100 Years of Driving Pleasure

 Although this project deployed only standard servers, Huawei products offer other additional highlights.
 Like car tests, Huawei performed thousands of tests (including brute force insertion and removal tests and EMC tests) on each server for hundreds of hours to ensure high product quality and reliability.
 With efficiency design, Huawei’s rack servers provide flexible and large-capacity local storage expansion capabilities, energy saving features and, at the same time, ensured excellent computing performance.
 Furthermore, Huawei servers were designed using comprehensive energy-saving technologies, such as vector airflow management technology, double-faced cellular board technology, Dynamic Energy Management Technology (DEMT), and dynamic power capping technology, greatly reducing power consumption.

-Pitea — a small town of Sweden near the Arctic Circle, a place 800 kilometers away from Stockholm, offers stable and abundant power resources, and 100 percent of the energy is renewable (hydropower and wind power).
+Pitea — a small Swedish town near the Arctic Circle, a place 800 kilometers away from Stockholm, offers stable and abundant power resources, and 100 percent of the energy is renewable (hydropower and wind power).
 Extremely low carbon dioxide emissions met the industry sustainability targets.
-As Pitea near the arctic circle, providing a natural cooling environment for the data center.
+Pitea’s proximity to the Arctic Circle provides a natural cooling environment for the data center.
 In addition, almost ubiquitous optical fibers in Sweden provided the basis for high-speed data transmission.
 Pitea also had high physical security.
 Natural disasters such as earthquakes seldom occurred in Sweden, and no war had occurred in more than 200 years.
 In addition, several US Internet giants had set up data centers in northern Sweden, making the region a new highland for strategic data center investments.

 Fortlax, a local vendor, to provide the secure data centers and deliver data center hosting services.
 Fortlax built a new equipment room specifically for HPC cluster.
 The site was unique — a former top secure cash handling facility.